Printable Page --

 14. The driveway in front of the clubhouse is reserved for drop off and pick up of passengers and as an approach to the launching ramp.
 Vehicles are not to be left unattended in this area except in an emergency, in which case keys are to be left in the vehicle.
 Since parking is at a premium close to the clubhouse, vehicle owners are requested to leave space for others by parking only within designated spaces.

 15. Parking of trailers for boats other than those that have assigned spaces in the Small Boat Parking area is not permitted.
-While boats that have been launched from the Club dock are in the water, trailers may be left in the northeast corner of the Fishing Bay lot west of the stables for no longer than 24 hours and must be detached from the towing vehicle.
+While boats that have been launched from the Club dock are in the water, trailers may be left in the northeast corner of the Fishing Bay lot west of the barn for no longer than 24 hours and must be detached from the towing vehicle.

 16. Parking on the Jackson Creek side of the Club property is limited to the graveled areas and the Richardson field except when this is posted.